Consensys/doc.goquorum/docs/Concepts/Privacy/ContractExtension.md

 !!! note

-    Mandatory recipients are defined at contract creation time and cannnot be amended/extended.
+    Mandatory recipients are defined at contract creation time and can't be amended or extended.
     However, such contracts can be extended to other nodes in the network.

 ## With enhanced network permissioning